thingsboard/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ## Integration with the Thingsboard
 In the TheThingsNetwork, we already make all required configuration (register device, decoder function, and register application).
 Now we can start configuring the Thingsboard.

-##### Thingsboard Data Converter
+##### Thingsboard Uplink Data Converter

-First, we need to create Data converter that will be used for integration.
+First, we need to create Uplink Data converter that will be used for receiving messaged from the TTN.
 The converter should transform incoming payload into the required message format.
 Message must contains **deviceName** and **deviceType**.
 Those fields are used for submitting data to the correct device.
 If a device was not found then new device will be created.
 Here is how payload from TheThingsNetwork will look like:
 {% highlight json %}